google/highway/g3doc/quick_reference.md

     `Half<DLarger>`.

 *   Less common: `CappedTag<T, kCap> d` or the macro form `HWY_CAPPED(T, kCap) d;`.
-These select vectors or masks where *no more than* the first `kCap` (a power of two) lanes have observable effects such as loading/storing to memory, or being counted by `CountTrue`.
+These select vectors or masks where *no more than* the largest power of two not exceeding `kCap` lanes have observable effects such as loading/storing to memory, or being counted by `CountTrue`.
 The number of lanes may also be less; for the `HWY_SCALAR` target, vectors always have a single lane.
+For example, `CappedTag<T, 3>` will use up to two lanes.

 *   For applications that require fixed-size vectors: `FixedTag<T, kCount> d;` will select vectors where exactly `kCount` lanes have observable effects.